Cantera/cantera/doc/sphinx/yaml/phases.rst

     ``species``
         A list of two species names

     ``excess-enthalpy``
-        A list of two elements specifying the first and second excess enthalpy coefficients for the interaction of the specified species.
+        A list of two values specifying the first and second excess enthalpy coefficients for the interaction of the specified species.
 Defaults to [0, 0].

     ``excess-entropy``
-        A list of two elements specifying the first and second excess entropy coefficients for the interaction of the specified species.
+        A list of two values specifying the first and second excess entropy coefficients for the interaction of the specified species.
 Defaults to [0, 0].

     ``excess-volume-enthalpy``
-        A list of two elements specifying the first and second enthalpy coefficients for the excess volume interaction of the specified species.
+        A list of two values specifying the first and second enthalpy coefficients for the excess volume interaction of the specified species.
         Defaults to [0, 0].

     ``excess-volume-entropy``
-        A list of two elements specifying the first and second entropy coefficients for the excess volume interaction of the specified species.
+        A list of two values specifying the first and second entropy coefficients for the excess volume interaction of the specified species.
         Defaults to [0, 0].